coderfls/Fritzing-Parts/README.md

 # Fritzing-Parts

-This are a collection of parts created by me or found in the web
+This are a collection of fritzing parts created by me or found in the web.